How to catch mackerel

 Here is a guide to the various methods and ways of catching mackerel.

-Mackerel are seasonal fish and usually arrive in our waters around late spring and leave early autumn.
-Saying that, this year (2016) they never really left.
-People have being catching mackerel all through this winter.
+Mackerel are seasonal fish and usually arrive in our waters around late spring and leave early autumn...BUT...
+For the last two years, the mackerel have been arriving late September and staying through to January/February.
+People have being catching mackerel all through the winter and I've personally witnessed shoals of Mackerel in January.

 You can easily find them around piers, harbours and jetties that provide easy access to deep water and tidal runs that mackerel favour.
 They tend to feed roughly half way up from the seabed.
 Pollock, whiting and mackerel all tend to hunt at roughly the same depth (half way up).